ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 This was another workshop by [Viktor Gamov](https://twitter.com/gamussa){:target="_blank" rel="noopener noreferrer"}, of which the [recording](https://www.youtube.com/watch?v=W0JYx7erh_0&feature=youtu.be&t=3634){:target="_blank" rel="noopener noreferrer"} and [slides](https://speaking.gamov.io/Y8yrHk/bringing-observability-to-your-stream-processing#sHXi414){:target="_blank" rel="noopener noreferrer"} are shared.

 Over time the complexity of your system and subsystems starts to grow and it becomes too complex to contain all the logic in your head.
-In the past each system would have its own monitoring system, every system was different in the how, what and when something is monitored.
+In the past, each system would have its own monitoring system, every system was different in the how, what and when something is monitored.
 Troubleshooting therefore could take hours, days, weeks, ...

 Observability is just a fancy word for monitoring because monitoring sounds boring to devs.
-Cindy Sridharan wrote a nice [book](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/){:target="_blank" rel="noopener noreferrer"} about distributed tracing, she also writes blogposts like [distributed tracing weve been doing it wrong](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df){:target="_blank" rel="noopener noreferrer"}.
+Cindy Sridharan wrote a nice [book](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/){:target="_blank" rel="noopener noreferrer"} about distributed tracing.
+She also writes blogposts like [Distributed tracing - we've been doing it wrong](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df){:target="_blank" rel="noopener noreferrer"}.

 From her book come the pillars of observability:
-* a log: a raw, immutable sequence of events of a single instance of a service.
+* A log: A raw, immutable sequence of events of a single instance of a service.
-* metrics: numerical measures aggregated at a given point of time, sourced by your log events.
+* Metrics: Numerical measures aggregated at a given point of time, sourced by your log events.
 These tend to be actionable.
-* distributed tracing: allows us to have a total picture of a request within the application.
-This answers which services are involved and were there are failures.
+* Distributed tracing: Allows us to have a total picture of a request within the application.
+This answers which services are involved and where there are failures.

 Kafka tends to become the de facto standard to handle data within organizations, becoming the central nervous system of any company, which makes it more and more important to include Kafka within your tracing.

 Some ways how you can implement tracing in kafka are:

-* Opentracing java API for Kafka can be found on [https://github.com/opentracing-contrib/java-kafka-client](https://github.com/opentracing-contrib/java-kafka-client){:target="_blank" rel="noopener noreferrer"}
+* OpenTracing Java API for Kafka can be found on [https://github.com/opentracing-contrib/java-kafka-client](https://github.com/opentracing-contrib/java-kafka-client){:target="_blank" rel="noopener noreferrer"}

 * Another approach is to use interceptors like [https://github.com/riferrei/kafka-tracing-support](https://github.com/riferrei/kafka-tracing-support){:target="_blank" rel="noopener noreferrer"}

-Tracing can be visualized with [jaeger](https://github.com/jaegertracing/jaeger-ui){:target="_blank" rel="noopener noreferrer"}.
+Tracing can be visualized with [Jaeger UI](https://github.com/jaegertracing/jaeger-ui){:target="_blank" rel="noopener noreferrer"}.

 ## DevOps Theory vs. Practice: A Song of Ice and Tire Fire

-One of the last, slightly more light-hearted talks took place on the last afternoon of the conference.
-[Baruch Sadogursky](https://twitter.com/jbaruch){:target="_blank" rel="noopener noreferrer"} and [Viktor Gamov](https://twitter.com/gamussa){:target="_blank" rel="noopener noreferrer"} opened their talk with a skit in which Baruch spouted well known DevOps clichés, like "Everything must be 100% automated", "We do Continuous Security well" or "You're problems are so unique, no vendor can possibly understand them" while Viktor translated this into the harsh truth that none of these are absolute or applicable in every situation and you have to adopt your approach accordingly.
+One of the last, slightly more light-hearted talks took place in the last afternoon of the conference.
+[Baruch Sadogursky](https://twitter.com/jbaruch){:target="_blank" rel="noopener noreferrer"} and [Viktor Gamov](https://twitter.com/gamussa){:target="_blank" rel="noopener noreferrer"} opened their talk with a skit in which Baruch spouted well-known DevOps clichés, like "Everything must be 100% automated", "We do Continuous Security well" or "Your problems are so unique, no vendor can possibly understand them" while Viktor translated this into the harsh truth that none of these are absolute or applicable in every situation and you have to adopt your approach accordingly.
 While entertaining, it also laid bare the truth that none of these devops principles act as a Silver Bullet.